-The surface morphology of the brush-covered membranes was explored by AFM in water (Figure 3, Figure S4, and Figure S5).
-While the reference membrane showed a plateau and valley structure with rough nodules covering the surface (Sq = 10.3±1.1 nm, Figure 3 left) the brush modified membranes featured a much smoother surface (Sq = 1.9±0.2 nm, Figure 3 middle and right) with no discernible plateau or valley motifs.
+The surface morphology of the brush-covered membranes was explored by AFM in water (Figures 3, S4, and S5).
+While the reference membrane showed a plateau and valley structure with rough nodules covering the surface (Sq = 10.3±1.1 nm, Figure 3, left), the brush-modified membranes featured a much smoother surface (Sq = 1.9±0.2 nm, Figure 3, middle and right) with no discernible plateau or valley motifs.